Faced with tough choices that require an investment in time, resources, and behavioral change for a better tomorrow, people react in different ways.

 No Support from Management or Executives

-Ascending from Agile team to Agile organization will almost always require the support of management or executives.
+Ascending from an Agile team to an Agile organization will almost always require the support of management or executives.
 Sixteen percent of marketers queried for the State of Agile Marketing report this year said lack of support from execs was preventing their marketing departments from more completely implementing an Agile approach.

-There are many case studies of top-down Agile transformations where Agile adoption initiated among the C-suite.
+There are many case studies of top-down Agile transformations where Agile adoption was initiated among the C-suite.
 Luckily, there are as many examples of the bottom-up approach in which the execution teams took the lead.